Flops and spherical functors: Introduction

-For a coherent sheaf $E$ on $X$, by $\textrm{Tor}_0(E)$ we denote the maximal subsheaf of $E$ with a zero-dimensional support.

-For an abelian category $\aA$, by $\textrm{Perf}(\aA)$ we denote the full triangulated subcategory of $\dD^b(\aA)$ consisting of objects that are quasi-isomorphic to finite complexes of projective objects in $\aA$.
-By $\textrm{Perf}(X)$ we denote the category of perfect complexes on $X$, i.e. objects of $\dD^b(X)$ which are quasi-isomorphic to finite complexes of locally free sheaves.
+For an abelian category $\aA$, by $\textrm{Perf}(\aA)$ we denote the full subcategory of $\dD^b(\aA)$ of objects that are quasi-isomorphic to finite complexes of projective objects in $\aA$.
+For a scheme $X$, by $\textrm{Perf}(X)$ we denote the category of perfect complexes on $X$, i.e. objects of $\dD^b(X)$ locally quasi-isomorphic to finite complexes of locally free sheaves.